 Adaptive immunity is the system regulated by your cells and organs that learns to recognize pathogens and prevent their growth.
 This kicks in once a virus gets past your innate immune system.
 Usually this is given in the form of vaccine.
 Your adaptive immunity system is the one creating antibodies that lead to immunity and white blood cell creation (source).
 Herd immunity protects us indirectly from infections during an epidemic or pandemic through vaccinations or previous infections (source), while nutritional immunity limits the pathogens causing infections by including minerals in the diet (source).
 A diet rich in fruits and vegetables has been shown to reduce inflammation and promote healthy immune functioning.
-Prebiotics (such as those found in cultured products) and prebiotics (found in most plants such as apples, greens and even grains) are important for both metabolic and immune function.
+Prebiotics (such as those found in cultured products) are important for both metabolic and immune function.
 Overall, nutritional immunity promotes eating a balanced diet that nourishes the body from a variety of plant-based foods.

 For this roundup of Immunity Boosting Recipes I've grouped recipes according to the beneficial ingredient that it's offering your body (and since I love nutrition and food education, I included a little bit about how each ingredient is so helpful!).
 All the information in this blog post comes from evidence-based, credible sources.